-There are many plant remedies for the same health problem.
+There are many herbal remedies for the same health problem.
 This is because God knows that not all the plants will be in our vicinity; some thrive better in other climates.
-So don't try to track down every plant you hear about - just find the ones within our reach, the ones you have access to use.
+So don't try to track down every plant you hear about - just find the ones within your reach, the ones you have access to use.

 I don't even pretend to know all about all these herbs, though my family and friends seem to think I know quite a bit more than they do.
 I just get excited whenever I discover a new herb and it's helpful traits and uses for our ailments.
 (This is one reason for this site; I need to sort out what exactly I know, and a place to share my NEW knowledge of specific herbs as I learn.